asfandasfo/LUPI/README.md

 Before executing ‘slide.py’ file, add path to WSIs directory and the directory where you want to save the tiles on line 32,143 and 751.
 This file will create low resolution image of each whole slide image.
 No changes required in ‘filter.py’ file.
 In file ‘tiles.py’ change the size of tile to 1536x2048 and top tiles to 3 on line 38, 39 and 40 respectively.
 After this modification code can be executed to generate top 3 tiles from each WSI.
 Slide.py->filter.py->tiles.py

+**2-Stain normalization:** Tiles extracted from WSIs needed to be stain normalized to remove the color variations.
+To do that update the local paths in ‘normalization.py’ and execute it.

-After preprocessing step one will have top 3 tiles for each patient.
+After above two steps one will have normalized top three tiles for each patient.
 Add these tiles path to ‘imgs.csv file’.

-**2-data_files:** This folder contain following three files:
+**3-data_files:** This folder contain following three files:

   I.	imgs.csv